-The 2nd International Classical Guitar Competition of Finland will be held on June 5th - 8th 2019 in Tampere, Finland and is organized by Tampere Guitar Festival.
-It has 4 categories and this page is for international no age-limit category.
+The 2nd International Classical Guitar Competition of Finland will be held on June 5th - 8th 2019 in Tampere, Finland and is organized by Tampere Guitar Festival in association with Tampere Music Academy.
+It has 4 categories and this page is for international no age limit category.

 Rules & terms 2019

 The competition is open for all professional classical guitar players and students of music schools, higher musical educational institutions and universities from all countries.
 The competition does not have an age limit.

 a) February 1st - April 4th 2019 – Fill in the application form found at www.tgf.fi.
 The application time is from.
 Applications sent after deadline or using any other method than the application form will be rejected.